-** The reputation thresholds in the table are indicative only and will depend on the PDL network and the type of the industry they are applied in.
-The above indicative figures may be adjusted to address the specific industry guidance.

 Blacklisting, for example, can be applied to below acceptable reputation devices.
 Such compliance strategies can be enforced by the PDL native support such as governance or the PDL consensus.
 However, malicious PDL participants may exploit this to eliminate/exclude their unwanted/less-favoured service providers through collusion with other PDL participants.
 For example, a group of PDL participants repudiate the receipt of data from a service provider often to intentionally damage their reputation and exclude them from the system.
 This may result in other malicious activities such as bribery to provide the data to the network.

 Distributed ledgers can be used to mitigate such a problem, for example, the service provider can execute a smart contract as soon as they provide the data.
 Also, not all the participants may not be given the right to score the service providers and authenticated and governance nodes can only rate the services and service providers.